lad-sapienza/BraDypUS/bdus-docs/install/uninstall.md

+---
-# Uninstalling BraDypUS
+title: Uninstalling BraDypUS
+---

 Uninstalling BraDypUS is as easy as deleting the `BraDypus` directory created by the git command  or manually downloaded from the official repository.

-{: .bg-danger .p-3 .text-white}
+{: .alert .alert-danger}
 Removing **BraDypUS** directory will also remove your application(s) located in **BraDypUS/projects** folder.
 If you want to save data and configurations make a backup of this folder before.
 You will be able to use your application